0001sachin/Complete_sql_practice.sql/README.md

 🛠️ How to Use

-Import or create the following sample tables in your SQL Server (or compatible DB):
+Import  the following create database in your SQL Server (or compatible DB):

 Employees